-Help stop a private company from moving forward on a harmful water-mining project near several beloved national park sites in California
+NPCA and our allies are working to stop a private company from building a harmful water-mining project near several beloved national park sites in California

-If constructed, the proposed Cadiz Water Project would pump 16 billion gallons of water from a rural aquifer in the Mojave Desert every year for 50 years.
+The stakes are high.
+If constructed, the proposed Cadiz Water Project would pump 16 billion gallons of water every year for 50 years from a rural aquifer in the Mojave Desert.
 The aquifer supports remote springs and landscapes that Native American tribes consider sacred and that support a variety of desert wildlife, including bighorn sheep, endangered desert tortoises and kit foxes.
-The project would be sited in the heart of Mojave Trails National Monument, near Mojave National Preserve and Joshua Tree National Park.
+The project would be sited in the heart of Mojave Trails National Monument, between Mojave National Preserve and Joshua Tree National Park.

 The National Park Service has expressed serious concerns about how this project could harm the desert springs that connect to Mojave National Preserve.
 The United States Geological Survey also determined that the recharge rate for the aquifer was dramatically lower than what Cadiz has estimated, meaning that the waters cannot naturally replenish themselves as quickly as the company has claimed they would.
 The water utility that manages an aqueduct required for the Cadiz Water Project previously rejected the proposal, also raising concerns that it would harm the environment.

 NPCA will continue to work with supporters, allies and political champions to stop this dangerous project once and for all.